Loody170/WeatherAPI/README.md

 This project is built using Node.js and Express framework.
 I used the MVC (Model-View-Controller) design pattern for structuring the application's architecture.
 This pattern helps separate concerns and organize the code structure.
 The API I chose for this assignment is [WeatherAPI](https://www.weatherapi.com/).
 It is free to use and has excellent documentation and endpoints to use.

+**I deployed the API to Heroku and you can use it and test it with the following link: [My Weather API](https://my-weather-api-8d713ffb699d.herokuapp.com).
+Refer to this document to see the endpoints the API supports.**

 ### Endpoint: GET /weather/:city
 Retrieves the current weather for a specified city.
 ### Request Format